Founding Artistic Director, Actor

 It has always been an ambition of hers to return home to VT and create art.
 In 2015, Katharine produced, wrote, directed, and acted in the short film, “Van Money”, in and around Manchester.
 Having this opportunity to make art, at a professional level, in her backyard (both figuratively and literally) urged her to think harder about melding her theatre background with home.
 This led Katharine to the idea of putting Shakespeare on in the woods.

 Each production seeks to deliver a professional caliber celebration of classical text through an unconventional, modern, and socially aware lens, all while embracing Vermont’s natural offerings.
-Our first season consisted of "Much Ado About Nothing", "Romeo & Juliet", and "The Taming of the Shrew", and will be exploring the overarching theme of how we do and/or do not listen to womxn in society.
-Please visit the Gallery to experience the productions.

 The core of Shakespeare in the Woods’ mission is: To provide exceptional quality theatre that celebrates the text through exploration of relevant social issues and themes; To make art that is accessible to all audiences regardless of socioeconomic or geographical standing; To engage younger generations of Vermonters through educational outreach that demonstrates the potential for growing the performing arts community right at home in Southern VT.